fylein/ms-dynamics-business-central-sdk-py/README.md

 ## Installation

+The project is under active development, so all the information might not be accurate.

 This project requires [Python 3+](https://www.python.org/downloads/) and [Requests](https://pypi.org/project/requests/) library (pip install requests).

 1. Download this project and use it (copy it in your project, etc).